deepfakes/faceswap/USAGE.md

-**Before attempting any of this, please make sure you have read, understood and completed ../blob/master/INSTALL.md](the installation instructions).
+**Before attempting any of this, please make sure you have read, understood and completed [the installation instructions](../blob/master/INSTALL.md).
 If you are experiencing issues, please raise them in the [faceswap-playground](https://github.com/deepfakes/faceswap-playground) repository instead of the main repo.**

 # Workflow